Turning Point Action: History

 In May 2019, it was reported that Kirk was "preparing to unveil" Turning Point Action, a 501(c)(4) entity allowed to campaign against Democrats.
 While the group is a separate organization from Turning Point USA, Forbes noted that both were founded by Kirk and use common marketing and branding styles.

 In July 2019, TPAction acquired leasing rights to web domains and social media platforms of Students for Trump, a youth group founded in 2015 at Campbell University in North Carolina by John Lambert and Ryan Fournier.
 The Washington Post reported in 2023 that Students for Trump was separating from Turning Point Action after branding/revenue disputes.

+In 2022, Tyler Bowyer left TPUSA to become full time COO of Turning Point Action as well as start the Turning Point PAC with Kirk.

-In 2024, the Trump campaign partnered with Turning Point Action and other conservative groups to help execute a ground game strategy in key swing states Arizona, Michigan and Wisconsin.
+In 2024, the Trump campaign partnered with Turning Point Action and other conservative groups to help execute a ground game strategy in key swing states, Arizona, Michigan, and Wisconsin.
 TPAction's "Chase the Vote" initiative was a new untested campaign tactic directly using outside organizations to lead canvassing efforts to turn out "low propensity right-wing voters", people who had a high chance to vote for Trump but a low chance to actually cast a ballot.

-Chase the Vote's strategy was an answer to substantial Republican losses in the 2022 mid-term elections, which was believed to be in part due to Democrats having an edge with early voting.
-Due to this, embracing early voting instead of trying to reboot the voting habits of Republicans in a single voting cycle was a main element of this strategy.
+Chase the Vote's strategy was an answer to substantial Republican losses in the 2022 mid-term elections, which analysts attributed in part to Democrats having an edge with early voting.
+Due to this, embracing early voting instead of trying to change the voting habits of Republicans in a single voting cycle was a main element of this strategy.
 Post election data from Arizona suggests that the strategy succeeded.

-Founder Charlie Kirk was assassinated at Utah Valley University in Orem, Utah on September 10, 2025, during what would have been a series of events planned by the company.
+Founder Charlie Kirk was assassinated at Utah Valley University in Orem, Utah, on September 10, 2025, during what would have been a series of events planned by the company.
 On September 18, 2025, Erika Kirk, the widow of Charlie Kirk and mother of their two children, was unanimously elected as the new CEO and Chair of the Board of Turning Point USA.

+In March 2026, TPAction opened a headquarters in Las Vegas, Nevada as part of their "red wall" strategy which aims to replicate their campaigning success in Arizona by targeting low propensity Republican voters in key swing states.
+The opening was celebrated with a ribbon cutting ceremony where CEO Erika Kirk was in attendance as well as Nevada Republican Party Chair Michael McDonald.